codebuddies/DailyAlgorithms/README.md

-# Daily Algorithms - Repository of your Solutions
+# Daily Algorithms - Repository of Solutions
 How to participate:

 1/ Find a coding challenge / a coding problem and solve it.